 New Paperwork Estimates Make Long-Term Comparisons Impossible

-The IRS has substantially changed the way it estimates tax preparation time.
-In developing the new methodology, the agency also notes that “comparisons should not be made between [this year’s estimates] and earlier published estimates.”
+The IRS has substantially changed the way it estimates tax preparation time and continues to make adjustments.
+In developing new methodologies, the agency cautioned that “comparisons should not be made between [current estimates] and earlier published estimates.”
 Nonetheless, NTU can examine the estimates from 2004 and prior years when the old methodology was used – and they’ve documented a stunning rise in complexity.

 Historical Data: Time Spent to Prepare and File Tax Returns

-The 1040 form is often filed with Schedules A, B, and D, where taxpayers report itemized deductions, interest and dividend income, and capital gains, respectively.
-From 1988, when the IRS started tracking this information, to 2004, the average paperwork time burden climbed from 17 hours and 7 minutes to 26 hours and 48 minutes, an increase of 57 percent.
-The time burden increased by 26 percent from 1995 to 2004.
+Form 1040 is often filed with Schedules A, B, and D, where taxpayers report itemized deductions, interest and dividend income, and capital gains.
+From 1988, when the IRS started tracking this information, to 2004, the average 1040 paperwork time burden climbed from 17 hours to more than 26 hours, an increase of 57 percent.

 History of Estimated Preparation Time, 1040 Forms and Common Schedules